MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

     ![Generate block script pop-up.](media/generate-block-script-pop-up.png)

 4. Then select the Generate script button to create a block script for all your unsanctioned apps.
-By default, the file will be named with the date on which it was exported and the appliance type you selected. *2017-02-19_CAS_Fortigate_block_script.txt* would be an example file name
+By default, the file will be named with the date on which it was exported and the appliance type you selected. *2017-02-19_CAS_Fortigate_block_script.txt* would be an example file name.

    ![Generate block script button.](media/generate-block-script-button.png)